inDriver/UDF/README.md

  [The Composable Architecture](https://github.com/pointfreeco/swift-composable-architecture) inspired our implementation of a scope function and modularisation.

-Also, we would like to thank all people that taking part in development, testing and using the UDF:
+Also, we would like to thank all people that taking part in development, testing, and using the UDF:
 [Artem Lytkin](https://github.com/artem-lytkin), [Ivan Dyagilev](https://github.com/jinnerrer), [Andrey Zamorshchikov](https://github.com/andreyzamorshchikov), [Dmitry Filippov](https://github.com/DimFilippov)...

 If you have any questions or suggestions, please contact [Anton Goncharov](https://github.com/MasterWatcher) or [Yuri Trykov](https://github.com/trykovyura).